ringcentral/engage-digital-messaging-ios/README.md

 To display the chat manually and reuse the code in `-dimeloDisplayChatViewController:`, call `-[Dimelo displayChatView]`.
 When necessary, you can request another instance of a chat view controller (`-[Dimelo chatViewController]`) to show the chat in some other context.

-Customizing Dimelo Mobile SDK Appearance
+Customizing Engage Digital Messaging SDK Appearance
 ----------------------------------------

 [see how to customize Dimelo using plist](PlistCustomization.md)